Is the Oversized Silhouettes Trend Increasing Heat-Press Risk?

 Conclusion

-Q: How do I prevent ghosting on large graphics?
+How can I prevent ghosting on large graphics?

 Leave a Reply